 Krita at CES2019

 If you have HDR enabled, the Small Color Selector Docker has an extra “nits” slider that allows you to change the brightness of a specfic color.
-You can also export your animations in HDR now as well.*LINK CHECK*

 Improved brush speed performance with vectorization and lock-free programming